zuhair-mzk/concurrent-system-monitor/README.md

 - [Linux Kernel Documentation - /proc/stat](https://www.kernel.org/doc/html/latest/filesystems/proc.html)
 - [Advanced Programming in the UNIX Environment by W. Richard Stevens](https://www.apuebook.com/)

-## 👨‍💻 Author

-**Zuhair Khan**
-Student ID: 1008882933
-Course: CSCB09 - Software Tools and Systems Programming
-University of Toronto Scarborough

-## 📄 License

-This project was completed as coursework.
-Feel free to use as reference for learning purposes, but please don't submit as your own work.

----
+## � About This Project

+Developed by **Zuhair Khan** as part of systems programming coursework at University of Toronto Scarborough.
+This project demonstrates proficiency in low-level C programming, operating system concepts, and concurrent process management.

 **For Recruiters**: This project showcases systems-level programming skills including process management, IPC, signal handling, and working with Linux kernel interfaces.
 The concurrent architecture demonstrates understanding of operating system concepts and ability to write production-quality C code with proper error handling and documentation.

+### Academic Integrity Notice

+This code is publicly available for educational and portfolio purposes.
+If you're a student, please use it as a reference to understand concepts, but **do not copy or submit this work as your own**.
+Academic integrity violations have serious consequences.
+Write your own implementation and learn from the process.